syafiqrokman/appsec-web3-pipeline/README.md

 # Application Security Automation for Web3 Projects

+## 💬 Intro

+This repo represents how I think and work as a security engineer.
+I will integrate security tooling and automation into both off-chain (Java backend etc.) and on-chain (Solidity smart contracts) components.
+It reflects the kind of shift-left DevSecOps practices and real-time issue detection I would advocate for within Binance or other Web3 organizations.

 ## 🔐 Objectives

 - Provide a ready-to-use security pipeline for internal application teams.